anthonysterling/setec/README.md

 # Setec Astronomy

-_Setec Astronomy_ is an anagram of _too many secrets_ which I stole from the excellent movie [Sneakers](https://www.rottentomatoes.com/m/sneakers), starring Robert Redford, Dan Aykroyd, Ben Kingsley, Mary McDonnell, River Phoenix, Sidney Poitier, and David Strathairn! 🤩
+_Setec Astronomy_ is an anagram of _too many secrets_ which I stole from the excellent movie [Sneakers](https://www.rottentomatoes.com/m/sneakers), which stars Robert Redford, Dan Aykroyd, Ben Kingsley, Mary McDonnell, River Phoenix, Sidney Poitier, and David Strathairn! 🤩

 Go watch it.